 - How does your brand image compare with competing brands?

-With the right keyword settings social listening can also help you discover hot topics in your market, allowing you to leverage trends dominating the Chinese social media and digital sphere to design marketing campaigns that increase awareness and stickiness for your brand.
+With the right keyword settings, it can help you discover hot topics in your market; allowing you to leverage trends dominating the Chinese social media and digital sphere to design marketing campaigns that increase awareness and stickiness for your brand.

-Social listening also enables you to collect marketing intelligence including industry trends, competitor moves and consumer behaviour, helping you to stay ahead of the game and to give consumers what they need.
+Engaging in online conversations can also enable you to collect marketing intelligence including industry trends, competitor moves and consumer behaviour, helping you to stay ahead of the game and to give consumers what they need.
 A careful analysis of the information will help you to solidify your positioning in China and make good business decisions about your product, service delivery and brand development.